 Jennifer Robbennolt’s and Jean Sternlight’s book, Psychology for Lawyers, provides an overview of psychological knowledge relevant for lawyering, and it applies empirically-based insights to offer suggestions for interviewing clients, counseling, negotiating, and mediating.

-My book, Litigation Interest and Risk Assessment, co-authored with Michaela Keet and Heather Heavin, describes how lawyers can help reduce clients’ pain by systematically using LIRA techniques.
+Litigation Interest and Risk Assessment, by Michaela Keet, Heather Heavin, and John Lande, describes how lawyers can help reduce clients’ pain by systematically using LIRA techniques.
 This involves careful, realistic assessment of not only the expected value of the court outcome (aka BATNA), but also the tangible and intangible costs of litigation.
 It includes several chapters and appendixes describing how lawyers and mediators can help clients use LIRAs in managing different negotiation and mediation approaches.
 This post collects blog posts and other resources providing more details about using LIRA techniques.

 My book, Lawyering with Planned Early Negotiation, encourages lawyers to build good professional relationships with their clients and the other side to avoid getting stuck in unproductive games and to get better results for clients.
 It includes chapters on planning and conducting negotiation, handling problems that arise, and using additional professionals when appropriate.